MichaelCoughlinAN/AI-Fintech/README.md

 Follow additional setup instructions in setup.txt

 ## Contributing
-Interested in contributing?
+Would you be interested in contributing?
 I welcome contributions from anyone!

 ## Acknowledgments
 - Contributors and community members who have helped shape this project.

 ---

-For more information, questions, or feedback, feel free to visit [hiimmichael.com](https://hiimmichael.com).
+For more information, questions, or feedback, feel free to visit https://hiimmichael.com.